philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

 ## Looking for helpers - winning with complements (chap 6)

 * "Products and services that raise the willingness-to-pay (WTP) for another product are called complements" (or "helpers").
-E.g. smartphones, with app stores full of apps.
+E.g. smartphones and with app stores full of apps.
 * "Complements are particularly powerful if they raise the WTP for your product specifically.
   Apple's FaceTime application raises the WTP for iPhones and not for Android devices."
 * Examples: